dfeng/blog/_posts/2014-12-25-copenhagen.md

 > I enjoy minimalism.

-Now, most of you will know that Scandinavia is synonymous with minimalist design.
+Most of you will know that Scandinavia is synonymous with minimalist design.
 I knew my tastes leaned in that direction, but I never really thought about why.
 Sitting at that café, surrounded by the golden, glamorous glitz, I finally knew.

 ![](/img/copenhagen/IMG_8860.jpg)